Skip to content

 Some bliss objects can be used with dialogs.

-Using menu() without further arguments will display all objects that has dialogs implemented.
+Using menu() without further arguments will display all objects that have dialogs implemented.

 TEST_SESSION [2]: menu()